test 33

 FAQ: How to Hire People with Disabilities

-Only 19.1% of disabled Americans are employed compared with 65.9% of the general population, according to the U.S. Bureau of Labor Statistics.
-Qualified job seekers with disabilities may be held back by companies’ fear of expensive accommodations or compliance regulations.
+Only 19.3% of disabled Americans are employed compared with 66.3% of the general population, according to the U.S. Bureau of Labor Statistics.
+One reason may be an employer’s hesitation to hire employees with disabilities for fear of expensive ADA accommodations or compliance regulations.

-If you’re interested in hiring people with disabilities, look no further.
-We’ve answered FAQs to help you remain compliant.
+Don’t let fear keep you from exploring this abundant talent pool.
+If you’re interested in employing those with disabilities, look no further.
+We’ve answered FAQs to help you remain compliant and put your mind at ease.

 A: The concept of “disability” is defined by context.
 For employers, a person with a disability is someone who:

-1. has a physical or mental impairment that substantially limits one or more “major life activities,”
+1. Has a physical or mental impairment that substantially limits one or more “major life activity”

-2. has a record of such an impairment, or
+2. Has a record of such an impairment

-While this does not apply to short-term impairments of 6 months or less, it can include impairments for which symptoms do not necessarily appear consistently, such as epilepsy or various mental health conditions.
+While this does not apply to short-term impairments of six months or less, it can include impairments for which symptoms do not necessarily appear consistently, such as epilepsy or various mental health conditions.

-Q: What are the advantages of hiring people with disabilities?
+Q: What are the advantages of hiring employees with disabilities?

 A: The advantages of hiring disabled workers are the same as those for hiring anyone—adding great people to your team!
-A willingness to hire disabled people also means you have the potential to choose from a wider talent pool, add new perspectives to your organization and benefit from various tax credits.
+A willingness to employ those with disabilities also means you have the potential to choose from a wider talent pool, add new perspectives to your organization and benefit from various tax credits.

 A: There are several possible tax incentives available for companies who hire people with disabilities.